-The Essential Guide to the Basics of Betting on Tennis
+The How-To Guide to Start Betting on Tennis

 Tennis betting presents a unique opportunity for bettors.
 Many team sports rely on different units coming together along with a coach to get everyone on the same page.
 A lot can go wrong, and there’s a lot of variables to account for.
 Being that tennis is an individual sport, there are less moving parts, which gives you a good opportunity to predict the winner.